Welcome the Children

 Earl Dean is an information technology professional who joined the Board of Directors after traveling to AIC Zion during a mission trip.
 He has been involved with missions in Brazil, Panama, and multiple regions of Africa.
 While serving at AIC Zion, he realized that he desired to continue caring for the students in any way possible, which led him to becoming a member of Welcome the Children’s Board.
-Earl has a passion for missions, and he strives to meet the considerable needs of children around the globe.
+Earl has a manifest passion for missions, and he strives to meet the considerable needs of children around the globe.

 Mike Rollage worked as a public accountant before retiring.
-Using his experience and knowledge of finance, he manages the funding of Welcome the Children and often works behind the scenes to make the organization’s vision into reality.
+Using his experience and knowledge of finance, he manages the funding of Welcome the Children and works behind the scenes to make the organization’s vision into reality.
 In addition to serving on the Board of Welcome the Children, he has worked with other nonprofits such as Youth Opportunities Unlimited and Church Army, USA.

 Dee Johnson has been working with Cru (formerly Campus Crusade for Christ) for over forty-two years, twenty-eight of which were spent in Kenya, where she directed the Field Ministry Department at the Nairobi International School of Theology.
 Along with Wayne, her husband, Dee oversaw the field ministry training of Reverend Johnson Wambua.
-Dee continues to serve in ministry with Cru, preparing women for leadership roles in the church as well as living their faith in the marketplace.
+Dee continues to serve in ministry with Cru, preparing women for leadership roles in the church.
 She has been a Board member for one year, and she has been instrumental in organizing special events such as the annual gala.

 Alan Booth has traveled to Kenya six times to serve at AIC Zion School.
 He is affectionately called “Mbuzi,” the Swahili word for “goat,” by the younger students.
 Alan is a music teacher at Baldwin-Whitehall School District and serves as the Worship Director at The Bible Chapel’s campus in Robinson.
 Alan has been a member of the Board since October 2017; he enjoys sharing his passion for Welcome the Children’s work via communicative relationships with supporters.